-FHS is committed to the inclusion of all pupils within the classroom as far as is possible.
-In the Senior School every effort is made to schedule learning support during lunch break, before or after school or during private study periods.
-However, some pupils may be withdrawn from lessons to receive 1:1 support if this is thought to be appropriate.-On occasions pupils may be withdrawn from lessons if they are having an in-house assessment.
+The School is committed to the inclusion of all pupils within the classroom as far as is possible.
+Every effort is made to schedule learning support during lunch break, before or after school or during private study periods.
+However, some pupils may be withdrawn from lessons to receive 1:1 support if this is thought to be appropriate.
+On occasions pupils may be withdrawn from lessons if they are having an in-house assessment.